-

 Beast

-Read more: BeastA charming, filthy, sexy stranger in a truck saves a lass from an unwanted advance, tells her he will fix her wound, the Kundalini starts rising, and the two embark on both a joyous and chilling folie à deux, to the horror of her family.
-A Colt 45 of a film, silver bullet of dark…
+Read more: BeastA charming, filthy, sexy stranger saves a lass from an unwanted advance, tells her he will fix her, the Kundalini starts rising, and the two embark on both a joyous and chilling folie à deux, to the horror of her family.
+A Colt 45 of a film, silver bullet of dark erotica, fertile pathology, a…

 -